JamieThompson101/My-portfolio/README.md

 THEN I am presented with a responsive layout that adapts to my viewport

 ##Tests
-URL to the deployed website: [a link](https://github.com/JamieThompson101/My-portfolio/blob/main/develop/index.html)
+URL to the deployed website: [My portfolio](https://jamiethompson101.github.io/My-portfolio/)